europeana/rd-europeana-python-api/CONTRIBUTING.md

 We have found that the best way to deliver tutorials mixed with narrative is through a notebook-like medium.
 For this end, **we prepare our own tutorials in Jupyter Notebook.** We then create an `.rst` version of this Jupyter Notebook, which we add to documentation source.
 Through these steps, **we can create a notebook-like tutorial that can be followed along either on the web or locally.**

-If you have a Jupyter Notebook ready, you can take the following steps to transform it into a format that we can proudly display on our documentation:
+If you have a Jupyter Notebook ready, you can take the following steps to transform it into a format that we can proudly display:

 > **IMPORTANT NOTE:** The steps described below require the installation of one piece of software that we cannot present neither as a dependency nor as a dev dependency at the moment.
 Please see step two for more information.